Beijing

 Vehicles without a licence registered in Beijing are subject to severe restrictions in the capital — most need a special permit to enter the part of town inside the 6th Ring Road and for those which are granted this licence, it must be renewed nearly every week.
 You must have your passport / Chinese ID, driving licence and vehicle licence ("blue book", not larger registration certificate) with you at all times, especially when leaving or entering Beijing, as you will be checked by the police.

 Beijing, as a railway hub, has many train stations.
 If you are travelling between them, you can even choose the national railway.
 Sometimes the train is the best way to go to places where don't have a good bus or subway connection.
-However, waiting for them takes a long time.
+However, waiting form takes a long time.

 Suburban railway lines are great ways to get around.
 The lines are:

-• S5 line, from Huangtudian to Huairou North in the northeastern suburbs, reaches Huairou town and Changping North station.
+- S5 line, from Huangtudian to Huairou North in the northeastern suburbs, reaches Huairou town and Changping North station.
 All trains call at Changping North Railway Station.
-However and there are only two "pairs" of trains per day, one pair in the morning and one in the afternoon.
-Fares are ¥6 one station and ¥9 more than one.
+However there are only two "pairs" of trains per day, one pair in the morning and one in the afternoon.
+Fares are ¥11 one station and ¥11 more than one.

-• S9 line from Beijing East Station to Jizhou which is in Tianjin.
+- S9 line from Beijing East Station to Jizhou which is in Tianjin.
 It uses the name of Beijing Suburban Railway, but is operated by National Rail long-distance trains.
 A journey takes 40 minutes and is cheaper than buses.
-However services are very limited.
+However services are limited.

 Hints for riding Suburban railways